In San Francisco, lease prices hold steady, but landlords offer more perks

 For one thing, there are those startups that may well be running on fumes at this point.
 They represent a smaller percentage of the overall market, but the question lingers: “Is there a funding cycle for these companies later this year?
 That’s when the rubber might meet the road.
 You’ve got to be making money at some point,” says Yasukochi.

 There’ve been a few big M&A deals, too, including Cisco’s recent acquisition of San Francisco-based AppDynamics for $3.7 billion on the eve of its expected IPO, and Pfizer’s $14 billion acquisition last August of Medivation, a San Francisco-based biopharmaceutical company that was trading publicly.
-Why it matters?
-Redundancies usually result in a need for less space.
+Why does it matter?
+Because redundancies usually result in a need for less space.

 Yasukochi says that tech firms that have reduced head count can usually quickly sublease the space because it’s “built out and ready to go.”
 And there are always new companies receiving investor checks, even if they’re fewer and further between right now.
-Presumably, they’ll continue moving into San Francisco as others scale back or shut down.
+Presumably, those startups will continue moving into San Francisco as others scale back or shut down.

 Either way, to be on the safe side, landlords have stopped increasing the amount they charge tenants.
 They’ve also begun offering “more flexibility to quality tenants who they think will pay them,” says Yasukochi.
 Among those incentives: more free rent at the beginning of a lease and paying more from their own pockets to improve the space.